Advertisement

 1 / 6

-There’s an old bit of etiquette that says you shouldn’t discuss politics, religion, or finances with your friends.
+There’s an old bit of etiquette that says you shouldn’t discuss money with your friends.
 But what about your partner?
-Though you should ideally be able to cover money topics, discussing your family’s finances can range from easy, to awkward, to downright difficult.
-Case in point: About three in four married or cohabitating Americans reported finances as a major source of conflict in their relationships in a 2021 survey conducted by the Association of International Certified Professional Accountants.
-It’s clearly a tough topic of conversation for many of us.
+Though you should ideally be able to cover financial topics, discussing your family’s situation can range from easy, to awkward, to downright difficult.

-Communicating your issues with debt, your savings status, and your financial goals is key to achieving your money objectives and maintaining an open, honest, and communicative relationship.
-Poor or weakened relationships have been linked to chronic stress, which can cause a host of problems in the body, ranging from depression, to cardiovascular disease, to reduced immunity.
+But communicating your issues with debt, your savings status, and your financial goals is key to achieving your money objectives and maintaining an open, honest, and communicative relationship.
+Poor or weakened relationships have been linked to chronic stress, which can cause a host of problems in the body, ranging from depression, to heart disease, to reduced immunity.
 Being open isn’t just good for your bank account—it’s good for your health and wellness, too.

 Not sure how to strike up money conversations?
 Keep the following points in mind.